Fraunhofer-AISEC/codyze-evaluator/documentation/docs/goal.md

 The OpenStack Checker provides tooling and guidelines to assess the security of an instance of OpenStack.
 It considers two major aspects:

-* The compliance of the OpenStack code base and a specific configuration with respect to security goals, and
+* The compliance of the OpenStack code base and a specific configuration with respect to security claims, and
 * The ecosystem of OpenStack and its development workflow.

-## Compliance with Security Goals
+## Compliance with Security Claims

 Core of this project is a tool which supports an analyst with a semi-automated compliance checks of a specific OpenStack instance.

 It receives as an input:

-* A set of rules which define the security goals/claims to be evaluated,
+* A set of rules which define the security claims to be evaluated,
 * A set of relevant behavioral properties (in the form of so-called concepts and operations) and logic on how to "tag" the code base with them, and
 * The OpenStack code base, python interface (.pyi) files of libraries, and a specific configuration of the OpenStack instance.

-The tool then performs a static analysis of the code base and configuration and generates a report which indicates whether the security goals are met or not.
+The tool then performs a static analysis of the code base and configuration and generates a report which indicates whether the security claims are met or not.

 The following figure provides a high-level overview of the workflow: